-Best Social Media Platforms for Therapists and Coaches
+Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 Calm illustration showing hand using a smartphone beside a laptop, promoting a guide about best social media platforms for therapists and coaches and how to choose platforms without burnout.

-Therapists and coaches keep asking the same questions online:
+Therapists and coaches keep asking the same questions:

-Social media feels louder, faster, and more demanding than ever — especially for professions built on trust, safety, and depth.
+You'll find these questions repeated in Reddit threads, Facebook groups, and private practice communities.
+The confusion makes sense.
+Social media feels louder, faster, and more demanding than ever especially for professions built on trust, safety, and depth.

-This guide answers those questions directly, without hype, pressure, or “just post more” advice.
+This guide answers those questions directly.
+No hype, no "just post more" advice.

 Do therapists and coaches really need social media in 2026?

-Social media is not required to run an ethical or successful therapy or coaching practice.
-Many professionals grow through referrals, directories, and word of mouth alone.
+Social media is not required to run a successful practice.
+Many professionals grow entirely through referrals, directories, and word of mouth.

 Why social media feels overwhelming for therapists and coaches